paul-ilves/ethernaut-solutions/README.md

 The repo contains Solidity code with solutions (when it's applicable) and Foundry tests.

 ## Disclaimer
-Obviously all the code provided purely and entirely for education.
-Do not use any of this code in production, as there the security guarantees are none.
+Obviously all the code is provided on purely educational and demonstrational grounds.
+Do not use any of this code in production, as the security guarantees are none.